apos37/dev-debug-tools/readme.txt

 = Where are the quick debug links? =
 You have to enable them on the Developer Debug Tools settings first.
 Once they are enabled, an "ID" column will be added to the user and/or post admin list pages.
 Next to the user or post's ID you will see a lightning bolt icon.
 Clicking on the lightning bolt will redirect you to the User Meta or Post Meta tab on our plugin where you can view and edit all of the meta easily.

+= I hid the plugin, now I can't find it! =
+You can get there directly by going to `https://yourdomain.com/wp-admin/admin.php?page=dev-debug-tools`.
+Be sure to bookmark it next time like the instructions say to do!

 = Where can I get further support? =
 Join my [Discord support server](https://discord.gg/3HnzNEJVnR)